What is it?

 How is it treated?

-•Pets should be treated with a monthly fleas prevention medication to avoid any future infection
+• Pets should be treated with a monthly flea prevention medication to avoid any future infection.

 What follow up care is needed?